coderrect-inc/OpenRace/website/docs/doc-adding-new-features.md

 Integration tests are testing the tool as a whole.
 Most of the integration tests read in some benchmark file, generate a race report, and then check that the race report matches what is expected.

-If you need to read some data from a file ina  test, assume the working directory to be `tests/data`.
+If you need to read some data from a file in a  test, assume the working directory to be `tests/data`.
 This is the working directory used when CMake runs the test binary.

 ### Running Tests